 To exercise this mindset, pick a debate on a topic you don’t know much about.
-(Maybe it’s Biggie vs. Tupac or Is college necessary?)
 Compile all of the relevant, objective data you can find, and use that data to formulate a position in the debate.
 Better yet, come up with two contradictory arguments based on the same data.
 See how your final position compares to any preconceived notions you had.
-Now, challenge yourself by incorporating that methodology into your every day.

-Research How Analytics Is Used in Your Field
+2. Research How Analytics are Leveraged in Your Industry

-Analytics isn’t a stand-alone field, but rather a tool you can use wherever data is collected.
-Unlike many other hard-coding careers, analytics builds off your expertise in other areas, and analytical roles can vary depending on the context of the industry, department, and role.
+Analytics isn’t a stand-alone field.
+Analytics can be applied wherever data is collected, and analytical roles can vary depending on the context of the industry, department, and role.
 Thus, great analysts come from a range of different professional backgrounds.

 Picture your current or desired field, and become more cognizant of how data is used there.
-If you don’t have insight or access to reports or datasets, you can look up public data sets from places like the KD Nuggets directory or Kaggle to see what metrics are being recorded.
+If you don’t have insight or access to reports or datasets, you can look up public datasets from places like the KDNuggets directory or Kaggle to see what metrics are commonly recorded.
 Imagine an analyst role in your chosen field, and try to answer these questions:

-- How do you define success in this field?
+- How is success defined in this field?

-- If you defined success qualitatively, how can it be measured quantitatively?
+- If success is defined qualitatively, how can it also be measured quantitatively?

 - Picture a common challenge or problem being faced in this field.
 What metrics would you look at in order to diagnose and resolve it?
-For example, the food industry suffers from produce going bad in transit.
-In that scenario, you might want to look at distance traveled, type of produce, method of transportation, and yield.
+For example, the food industry suffers from produce spoiling in transit.
+In that scenario, you might consider distance traveled, type of produce, method of transportation, crop yield, etc.

-- What company or organization do you admire?
-Look at their blog, hiring policies, social media, and mission statement.
+- What companies or organizations do you admire?
+Look at their blogs, hiring policies, social media accounts, and mission statements.
 What value do they place on data and analytics?

 When you become proficient in one tool, you equip yourself with the skills to learn the next tool more easily.
 With that in mind, don’t try to speed past Excel and basic statistics in order to learn the shiniest new scripting language.
 The most important skill in analytics is the ability to adapt to new technologies.

-Different people have different learning styles, and you can choose from a number of ways to learn, such as online courses, bootcamps, or master’s programs, either on-campus or online.
+Different people have different learning styles, so choose which level of education is right for you, such as graduate certificates or master’s programs, either on-campus or online.
 To discover what is best for you, ask yourself: